doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ## Step 6: Adding a little *xor* table

-This step is a really simple one ; we just want to transform the *xor* operation between 2 double-words by a look-up table that does that between 2 nibbles (4 bits).
-Basically, you combine 8 nibbles to get a full double-word with *or* operation & some binary shifts.
+This step is a really simple one (& kind of useless) ; we just want to transform the *xor* operation between 2 double-words by a look-up table that does that between 2 nibbles (4 bits).
+Basically, you combine 8 nibbles to get a full double-word with *or* operations & some binary shifts.
 Easy peasy:

 ```c wbaes128_unprotected_tables_generator.c:Xor table generation
 int main()